Here’s everything about seeing when someone opens a Google form:

 It’s also important to remember this.

-If anonymity is important to the survey, then you should remove email tracking from the form, especially if the only participants are invited directly via email.
+If anonymity is important to the survey, then you should remove email tracking from the form, especially if only the participants are invited directly via email.